 Propagating Balm of Gilead trees can be done with suckers or cuttings.
 For cuttings, be sure to take the current year’s growth.
 For suckers, it is best to cut them in the spring.
 To propagate cuttings, you will need sharp garden snips, moist, well-draining soil, and a small pot, if desired.
 Here’s how to propagate through cuttings:

-- Using clean, sharp snips, trim a cutting 7 to 12 inches long.
+- Using clean, sharp snips, remove a cutting 7 to 12 inches long.
+Make the cut below a node.

 - Remove any lower leaves.